About

 We are inspired to tell the bull kelp story of our northern Pacific Ocean because we have both grown to love and respect this majestic algal species and the myriad organisms that depend upon it.
 Its combination of beauty and mystery inspire the artist’s eye and storyteller’s heart.
 Its combination of resilience with vulnerability activates concern for its important, yet under-recognized, place in the oceans.
 Through the translucent imagery, thoughtful design, and lyrical storytelling of these pages, we hope to bring a wider swath of the human world into this realm beneath the waves to better understand and engage with the mysterious world of bull kelp.

-Josie Iselin is an artist, author, and designer who has been telling seaweed and kelp stories for over a decade.
+Josie Iselin is an artist, author, and designer who has been bringing art and science together to tell seaweed and kelp stories for over a decade.
 Her two books An Ocean Garden: The Secret Life of Seaweed (2014, reprinted 2023) and The Curious World of Seaweed (Heyday 2019), tap her profound understanding of seaweed natural history and her deep connections within the seaweed science community.
-Her work is an extraordinary expression of both art and science.
-Josie directs content development for the Above/Below campaign and is the lead author of the campaign’s webstory, The Mysterious World of Bull Kelp.
-She teaches in the School of Design at San Francisco State University.
+The Mysterious World of the Bull Kelp Forest is coming (as a hardcover book) from Heyday, in March, 2026.
+Josie directs content development for the Above/Below campaign and is the lead author of both the campaign’s webstories, The Mysterious World of Bull Kelp and the newest foray into estuarine storytelling, The Alluring World of Olympia Oysters.
 Josieiselin.com

-Marianna Leuschel was the director of L Studio, a communications design agency, for 20 years and currently runs New Agency to develop communication strategies and design campaigns for a range of clients in ocean and land stewardship.
-She is particularly skilled at envisioning what hasn’t been done and working with multiple stakeholders to create stories about our human relationship to the natural world, and our responsibility as stewards.
-Marianna now leads the campaign for Above/Below, working with creative teams to generate new ideas for communication outreach and engagement strategies and implementation of campaign initiatives. newagencyca.com
+Marianna Leuschel was the director of L Studio, a communications design agency, for 20 years and currently runs New Agency to develop creative strategies and design campaigns for a range of clients in ocean and land stewardship.
+She is particularly skilled at envisioning what hasn’t been done and working with multiple stakeholders to create stories about our human relationship to the natural world and our responsibility as stewards.
+Marianna has spearheaded the creation of the now-annual North Coast KelpFest! and leads the campaign for Above/Below, working with creative teams and partners to generate new ideas for communication outreach and engagement strategies and implementation of campaign initiatives. newagencyca.com

 We believe in the power of collaboration.
 Please join us.